 Aron Student Residence is a four building, three-story student housing complex.
 It is protected by sprinkler system and fire alarm system.
-In addition to those systems there are also extinguishers and AEDs accessible to the buildings residence.
-In 2021, there were zero fire drills, zero fires and zero fatalities.
+In addition to those systems there are also extinguishers and AEDs accessible to the building's residents.
+In 2022, there were zero fire drills, zero fires and zero fatalities.

 Butler House is an eight-story student housing building.
 It is protected by sprinkler system, fire pump, and fire alarm system.
-In addition to those systems there are also hood suppression systems, extinguishers, and AEDs accessible to the buildings residence.
-In 2021, there were zero fire drills, zero fires and zero fatalities.
+In addition to those systems there are also hood suppression systems, extinguishers, and AEDs accessible to the building's residents.
+In 2022, there were zero fire drills, zero fires and zero fatalities.

 Décou-Labat Residence is a four building, four-story student housing complex.
 It is protected by sprinkler system, fire pump, and fire alarm system.
-In addition to those systems there are also hood suppression systems, extinguishers, and AEDs accessible to the buildings residence.
-In 2021, there were zero fire drills, zero fires and zero fatalities.
+In addition to those systems there are also hood suppression systems, extinguishers, and AEDs accessible to the building's residents.
+In 2022, there were zero fire drills, zero fires and zero fatalities.

 Deming Pavilion is an eight-story student housing building.
 It is protected by sprinkler system, fire pump, and fire alarm system.
-In addition to those systems there are also extinguishers and AEDs accessible to the buildings residence.
-In 2021, there were zero fire drills, zero fires and zero fatalities.
+In addition to those systems there are also extinguishers and AEDs accessible to the building's residents.
+In 2022, there were zero fire drills, zero fires and zero fatalities.

 Greenbaum House is a six-story student housing building.
 It is protected by sprinkler system, fire pump, and fire alarm system.
-In addition to those systems there are also hood suppression systems, extinguishers, and AEDs accessible to the buildings residence.
-In 2021, there were zero fire drills, zero fires and zero fatalities.
+In addition to those systems there are also hood suppression systems, extinguishers, and AEDs accessible to the building's residents.
+In 2022, there were zero fire drills, zero fires and zero fatalities.

 Irby House is a four-story student housing building.
 It is protected by a fire alarm system.
-In addition to those systems there are also hood suppression systems, extinguishers, and AEDs accessible to the buildings residence.
-In 2021, there were zero fire drills, zero fires and zero fatalities.
+In addition to those systems there are also hood suppression systems, extinguishers, and AEDs accessible to the building's residents.
+In 2022, there were zero fire drills, zero fires and zero fatalities.

-Josephine-Louise House is a three-story student housing building.
+JL House is a three-story student housing building.
 It is protected by sprinkler system, fire pump, and fire alarm system.
-In addition to those systems there are also hood suppression systems, extinguishers, and AEDs accessible to the buildings residence.
-In 2021, there were zero fire drills, zero fires and zero fatalities.
+In addition to those systems there are also hood suppression systems, extinguishers, and AEDs accessible to the building's residents.
+In 2022, there were zero fire drills, zero fires and zero fatalities.

 Mayer Residence is a four-story student housing building.
 It is protected by sprinkler system, fire pump, and fire alarm system.
-In addition to those systems there are also hood suppression systems, extinguishers, and AEDs accessible to the buildings residence.
-In 2021, there were two fire drills, zero fires and zero fatalities.
+In addition to those systems there are also hood suppression systems, extinguishers, and AEDs accessible to the building's residents.
+In 2022, there were two fire drills, zero fires and zero fatalities.

 Monroe Hall is a twelve-story student housing building.
 It is protected by sprinkler system, fire pump, and fire alarm system.
-In addition to those systems there are also hood suppression systems, extinguishers, and AEDs accessible to the buildings residence.
-In 2021, there were zero fire drills, zero fires and zero fatalities.
+In addition to those systems there are also hood suppression systems, extinguishers, and AEDs accessible to the building's residents.
+In 2022, there were zero fire drills, zero fires and zero fatalities.

 Paterson House is a three-story student housing building.
 It is protected by sprinkler system and fire alarm system.
-In addition to those systems there are also hood suppression systems, extinguishers, and AEDs accessible to the buildings residence.
-In 2021, there were zero fire drills, zero fires and zero fatalities.
+In addition to those systems there are also hood suppression systems, extinguishers, and AEDs accessible to the building's residents.
+In 2022, there were zero fire drills, zero fires and zero fatalities.

 Phelps House is a four-story student housing building.
 It is protected by a fire alarm system.
-In addition to those systems there are also hood suppression systems, extinguishers, and AEDs accessible to the buildings residence.
-In 2021, there were zero fire drills, zero fires and zero fatalities.
+In addition to those systems there are also hood suppression systems, extinguishers, and AEDs accessible to the building's residents.
+In 2022, there were zero fire drills, zero fires and zero fatalities.